The Ultimate Guide To Different Types of Cat Litter

 Safety should be the number one concern when deciding on cat litter.
 If the cat litter is not safe for your cat—regardless of its other benefits—it should automatically be discounted.

-Some of the common safety concerns you’ll find with cat litter include respiratory issues for both humans and cats (avoid litters with silica), chemical fragrances (often toxic), strong perfumes (cause sinus issues), sodium bentonite (used in clay litter can swell up 12 times its original volume, which can cause serious gastrointestinal distress if consumed).
+Some of the common safety concerns you’ll find with cat litter include respiratory issues for both humans and cats (avoid litters with crystalline silica dust), chemical preservatives (often toxic), strong perfumes (cause sinus issues), sodium bentonite (used in clay litter can swell up 12 times its original volume, which can cause serious gastrointestinal distress if consumed).

 Keep in mind, with sodium bentonite, your cat doesn’t even have to intentionally consume the litter.
 They can get this harmful product into their body simply by licking their paws after litter box use, which is a natural and common occurrence for cats.